tvogel/datascience-bootcamp/01_eniac_magist_case_study/README.md

 For visualization, we were using [Tableau Public](https://public.tableau.com).
 Data was [exported](data) from SQL as both full-table data and query results in CSV format.

-In the group, I focussed on two main topics:
+In the group, I focussed on these main topics:

 ### Structure of sellers using Magist